-We therefore find that PG&E's revenue allocation and marginal cost proposals, as modified by the MC/RA settlement, are reasonable and should be adopted.
-However, we do not accept the MC/RA settlement's proposal that the separate "tree mortality program" non-bypassable charge (NBC) under development in A.16-11-005 will be calculated as a separate charge and added to public purpose program (PPP) rates.
-Whether or not to include a tree mortality NBC in the PPP is an issue under discussion in the application (A.) 16-11-005 proceeding, and we will not prejudice the outcome of that proceeding in this decision.
+We do not accept the MC/RA settlement's proposal that the separate "tree mortality program" non-bypassable charge (NBC) under development in Application (A.) 16-11-005 will be calculated as a separate charge and added to public purpose program (PPP) rates.44 Whether or not to include a tree mortality NBC in the PPP is an issue under discussion in the A.16-11-005 proceeding, and we will not prejudice the outcome of that proceeding in this decision.
 The matter of how to charge the tree mortality NBC remains open until resolved in A.16-11-005.

-&lt;sup>43 Transcript at 499 (ORA affirming that "[i]n this particular case, ORA agrees with PG&E that the conditions are quite unusual, and that there's a lot of changes going on.
+42 Transcript at 499 (ORA affirming that "[i]n this particular case, ORA agrees with PG&E that the conditions are quite unusual, and that there's a lot of changes going on.
 And, hence, we think it's better to have the changes to all of the customer classes as small as possible").